aytordev/rules/docs/RULES_GUIDE.md

 - **actions**: What happens when the rule matches (e.g., suggest improvements, enforce changes)
 - **examples**: Before/after code samples to clarify intent
 - **metadata**: Priority, version, tags, and other organizational info

+For contribution workflow and commit conventions, refer to [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Writing Rules